docQodly/docs/versioned_docs/version-1.1.0/studio/pageLoaders/qodlySources.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="55%">
         <ul>
             <li><strong>Qodly Source</strong>: This is the primary qodlysource used for iterating through data.
 Its attributes are bound to the component, allowing you to display and work with the iterative data.
-Typically, this qodlysource represents an entity selection or a array. </li> &nbsp;
+Typically, this qodlysource represents an entity selection or a array. <br/></li>
             <li><strong>Selected Element</strong>: This secondary qodlysource is used to retrieve the currently selected item within the iterative component.
 In most cases, it represents an entity or a array element.</li>
         </ul>
 	</Column.Item>